binpash/aggregators/README.md

 Note: after completing these steps the aggregator will automatically be built by the `Makefile` with no changes to it required.

-# Automated Synthesis of Scalable Aggregators Project
+# Automated Synthesis of Scalable Aggregators

 ## Overview